elastic/testing-genai-applications/08-eval-platform/README.md

-# Run LLM evaluations on production requests
+# Run LLM evaluations on application requests

 This exercise teaches you to evaluate LLM responses for correctness and factuality via an LLM Eval Platform, [Arize Phoenix][phoenix].

-Specifically, we run evals via separate job, decoupling production requests from their evaluation.
+Specifically, we run evals via separate job, decoupling application requests from their evaluation.
 Differences from the [previous exercise][prev] are highlighted below: